Advice & Screening

 What is preventive dentistry?

 Preventive dentistry will help you keep a healthy mouth, keep your teeth for longer and have less dental treatments.
 Your dentist and/or hygienist will carry out an assessment and investigative tests to.
 This will allow them to tailor treatment and advice to your exact needs and arm you with the knowledge and skills to minimise the chance of these conditions occurring.

 Each time you visit the dentist or hygienist they are looking for early signs of tooth decay, gum disease, signs of mouth cancer or other mouth sores and even tooth wear.

 Yes.
 Preventive dentistry will benefit anyone, even those that don’t have any teeth.
 This is because conditions such as mouth cancer and denture stomatitis can be spotted during regular visits to the dentist and then treated.
 It is obviously very important for children, but it is never too late to start.

 Will my dentist recommend treatment?

-A ‘preventive dentist’ will often recommend treatment to strengthen a tooth to make sure it does not break.
+A ‘preventive dentist’ will often recommend a procedure to strengthen a tooth to make sure it does not break.
 For example, if the dentist sees that a tooth is cracked or is weak and in danger of breaking, then you will be advised about having a new filling or perhaps a crown or ‘onlay’ to protect it.
 This is always better than waiting until the tooth breaks, and then dealing with it as an emergency.
-Another important preventative treatment is fissure sealants.
+Another important preventative is fissure sealants.

 Use of Fluoride